federicotdn/verb/README.md

 > [!NOTE]
 > Code tags will be evaluated when exporting a request.

+### Import Requests

+> [!IMPORTANT]
+> This feature is in an experimental stage, and may not work 100% appropriately.

+It is also possible to import requests from other Emacs HTTP clients.

+Currently, only importing from [restclient.el](https://github.com/pashky/restclient.el) is supported.
+In order to import them, open a file containing restclient.el requests, and use the `verb-import-from-restclient.el` command.
+The imported results will be displayed in a different buffer.

 ### Long Lines

 Sometimes, lines containing URLs of your request specifications may become so long, that they may become difficult to read.
 You can break up these lines by using `\` followed by a newline character, like so: